 - Science Answer Key

-So if you’re giving these printable sample questions to your third-grader, only focus on the last few questions per section – the first questions will stump them!
+For example, if you’re giving these printable sample questions to your third-grader, only focus on the last few questions per section—the first questions will stump them!

 If you’re a high schooler, you can easily take the whole practice test.
 Middle schoolers can attempt the entire test as well, but be aware the first few questions will likely be very challenging.